muspelheim/LSTM-Text-Generation/README.md

 ./lstm.hy --batch-size 256 --layers 512,dropout:0.2,512 --learning-rate 0.01 --lookback 40 --model models/shakespeare --sources data/shakespeare.txt --stride 7
 ```

-Let it run for at least fifty epochs (or reaching a *categorical accuracy* of at least 0.5), then hit ctrl-c to exit.
+Let it run for at least fifty epochs (or until it reaches a *categorical accuracy* of at least 0.5—the higher the better), then hit ctrl-c to exit.
 Then, use the following command to generate text using the newly trained model:

 ```bash
 ./lstm.hy --generate "For thy sweet love remembered such wealth brings" --model models/shakespeare.txt